-Some women with PCOS may experience reduced fertility or "sub fertility" where it may take longer to conceive or they may need further medical assistance to achieve a pregnancy.
+Some women with PCOS may experience reduced fertility or 'sub fertility' where it may take longer to conceive, or they may need further medical assistance to achieve a pregnancy.
 There are a number of things you can do to increase the likelihood of becoming pregnant and treatments are available if you need medical assistance.
-Sixty per cent of women with PCOS become pregnant without medical help.
+60% of women with PCOS become pregnant without medical help.

 As there are many reasons a woman may have difficulty becoming pregnant, see your doctor to determine whether PCOS is affecting your fertility.

 Small reductions in weight can assist with fertility, so if you are above a healthy weight, weight management and physical activity is the first treatment option.
-Even a five to ten per cent loss of weight has been shown to greatly improve the chances of becoming pregnant.
+Even a 5-10% loss of weight has been shown to greatly improve the chances of becoming pregnant.

 Current international recommendations are to either achieve a healthy weight or modest weight loss before pregnancy.
 This will reduce the risk of complications during pregnancy.